 Like this post?
 Help us by sharing it!

-Seasoned traveller, Dylan has just returned from his second time travelling solo in Vietnam.
-He’s more convinced than ever that everyone should give it a go, at least once.
+Seasoned traveller, Dylan has just returned from his second time travelling solo in Vietnam. and he’s more convinced than ever that everyone should give it a go, at least once.

-Both times I travelled through Indochina I decided to go it alone.
+Both times I travelled through Southeast Asia I decided to go it alone.
 When I first disappeared off to Vietnam, it was as a backpacker.
 As you can imagine, everything was on a bit of a budget, and occasionally hastily planned… You live and learn!

 The second time I went, I had done a bit more planning, and with pick-ups and transfer arrangements organised I was actually able to relax.
 Who knew?